Y0Coss/docs-fork/pages/storage_and_backup/file_storage/ha_nas/nas_cifs/guide.en-gb.md

 ---
-title: Mount your HA-NAS on Windows Server via CIFS
+title: Mount your HA-NAS via CIFS share
-excerpt: This guide shows you how to mount your HA-NAS on Windows Server via CIFS.
+excerpt: This guide shows you how to mount your HA-NAS using CIFS protocol.
 updated: 2025-10-07
 ---

 ## Objective

-Configure and mount an OVHcloud HA-NAS storage space on your Windows Server using CIFS.
+Configure and mount an OVHcloud HA-NAS storage space using CIFS protocol.

 ## Requirements